MsParvika/Geospatial-Temporal-Big-Data-Analysis-in-GeoSpark/ReadMe.md

 where ST_Within(p1._c0, p2._c0, 10)
 ```

-### 4. Run your code on Apache Spark using "spark-submit"
+### 4. Run code on Apache Spark using "spark-submit"